binarynonsense/comic-book-reader/README.md

       - Librivox AudioBooks.
     - search dictionary terms from:
       - Wiktionary Dictionary.

-(*) Creating and modifying cbr files are disabled by default.
+(*) Creating and modifying CBR files are disabled by default.
 They can be enabled in the preferences but require a third-party command-line tool ([rar](https://www.win-rar.com/cmd-shell-mode.html?&L=0) from WinRAR) to be installed in the system.

 ## Controls: